 As we have already said, managing the marketing mix involves the use of the tools and techniques of marketing.
 Thus, in order for the matching process to take place, we need information.
-External and internal marketing information flows (marketing research) and database management are discussed further in Chapter 11.
+External and internal marketing information flows (marketing research) and database management are discussed further in Chapter 12.

 Having found out what customers want, we must develop products or services to satisfy those wants.
 This is known as 'product management' and is discussed in Chapter 5.
-Obviously we must charge a price for our products, and this is discussed in Chapter 9.
+Obviously we must charge a price for our products, and this is discussed in Chapter 11.

 We must also tell our customers about our products, for we can be certain that customers will not beat a path to our door to buy whatever it is we are making.
-Here we must consider all forms of communication, especially advertising, personal selling and sales promotion.
+Here we must consider all forms of communication, especially advertising, digital, personal selling and sales promotion.
 These are discussed in Chapters 7 and 8.

 All that remains now is to get our products into our customers' hands, thus giving a time and a place utility to our product.
-Distribution and customer service are discussed in Chapter 10.
+Distribution and customer service are discussed in Chapter 9.
+Chapter 10 considers how we then manage the relationship with our existing customers over time to maximize value to both parties.

-Finally we must consider how to tie it all together in the form of a marketing plan.
-This latter point is so important that the next two chapters are devoted to a discussion of the marketing planning process.
+Finally, we must consider how to tie it all together in the form of a marketing plan.
+This latter point is so important that the next chapter is devoted to a discussion of the marketing planning process.